 The term "firearm" means any weapon (including a starter gun) which will or is designed to or may readily be converted to expel a projectile by the action of an explosive or other propellant; the frame or receiver of any such weapon; any firearm muffler or firearm silencer; or any destructive device which includes but is not limited to any explosive, incendiary, or poisonous gas: bomb, grenade, or rocket having a propellant charge of more than four ounces, missile having an explosive or incendiary charge of more than one-quarter ounce, mine or device similar to any of the devices described above.

 Students are prohibited from bringing a firearm on school property, in a school vehicle or to any school-sponsored activity.
 If a student brings a firearm on school property, in a school vehicle or to any school-sponsored activity, the Superintendent shall expel this student from school for a period of one calendar year.
 Any such expulsion shall extend, as necessary, into the school year following the school year in which the incident occurred.
 The Superintendent may reduce this requirement on a case-by-case basis in accordance with State law.

-Students are also prohibited from bringing knives on school property, in a school vehicle, or to any school-sponsored activity.
+Students are also prohibited from bringing knives on school property, in a school vehicle, or to any school- sponsored activity.
 The definition of a knife includes, but is not limited to any instrument that possesses a pointed or sharp-edged blade of metal or other rigid material and that is designed or can be used for cutting, slicing, or stabbing.
-This definition shall include, but is not limited to: straight razors, razor blades, utility knives, box cutters, ice picks, pocket knives, switchblades, and buck knives.
+This definition may include, but is not limited to: straight razors, razor blades, utility knives, box cutters, ice picks, pocket knives, switchblades, and buck knives.

-Due to the fact that concealment of such weapons and/or illegal substances is difficult to ascertain by school officials, students at Heath Middle School will not be permitted to carry book bags or similar items to and from classes nor be permitted to wear coats during the school day.
-These items shall be placed in the student's locker upon arrival at school and shall not be removed from said locker until the student departs school premises.
+Due to the fact that concealment of such weapons and/or illegal substances is difficult to ascertain by school officials, students at Heath Middle School may not be permitted to carry book bags or similar items to and from classes nor be permitted to wear coats during the school day.